DUCK CONFIT CREPES

 - Cover the bowl and leave the batter to rest in the fridge until ready to use.

 TIP – This batter will keep for 1-2 days and will actually be better if prepared the night before.

 - Lightly oil a small frying pan with groundnut oil or duck fat, and place over a high-heat.
-Once hot, Add about a ladle of batter to the pan and spread out over the pan with a rubber spatula.
-These are small crepes and you want each one to be about 15cm in diameter.
+Once hot, add about a ladle of batter to the pan and spread out over the pan with a rubber spatula.
+These are small pancakes and you want each one to be about 15cm in diameter.
 Again, if you feel like the batter is too thick, add a little milk.

-- Once the crepe looks to be set and the edges are just starting to crisp, flip over.
+- Once the pancake looks to be set and the edges are just starting to crisp, flip over.
 About 1 minute.
 Cook for a further minute until fully cooked through on both sides with slight leoparding.

 - Keep warm until ready to serve

-- If preparing the duck using OUR RECIPE, please follow the steps outlined, finishing the duck by pan frying for a few minutes until crisp skinned and hot.
+- If preparing the duck using OUR RECIPE, please follow the steps outlined, finishing the duck by pan-frying for a few minutes until crisp-skinned and hot.
 If using store-bought, please cook as outlined in the instructions.